carrosa/Olingo_Benchmarks/olingo_passive/README.md

 Passive DKG and keygen benchmarks can be generated with `make bench`, from `benchmark_ghkss.c`.
 Both from within the `ref` folder.
 The binaries will be output into `ref/test`.

+To build with specific threshold, build using f.ex.:
+`make bench USERS=4 THRESHOLD=2`

 # Dilithium